Cy Clock User Manual

 Introduction

 Cy Clock is designed around an Altera-Intel MAX 10M08 evaluation board, a Newhaven Display OLED display module, a Grayhill keypad, and a custom circuit board to connect the pieces together.
 The clock is named Cy Clock because I designed it with my grandson, Cy, as a teaching tool.
 If you lose this manual it is available online.
-Search my name, Matthew (or Matt) Proujansy, and go to mattproengineering.com.
+Search my name, Matthew (or Matt) Proujansky, and go to mattproengineering.com.

 Powering the Clock